picosonic/bbc-fdc/tools/README.md

  * `-r` Specify number of retries per track when less than expected sectors are found (not in .rfi or .raw)
  * `-ss` Force single-sided capture
  * `-ds` Force double-sided capture (unless output is to .ssd)
- * `-s` Sort sectors in diskstore prior to writing image
+ * `-sort` Sort sectors in diskstore prior to writing image
+ * `-summary` Present a summary of operations once complete
  * `-v` Verbose

 ## Return codes :